-Is the amount affected if I am partly to blame?
+Is the compensation amount reduced if I was partly to blame?

 It depends.
 In other circumstances, such as a road accident, your compensation could be reduced if you were partly responsible for an accident.

-In almost all cases, your employer will not pay the compensation out of their own pocket.
+In almost all cases, your employer will not pay compensation from their own pocket.

 By law, companies must have employers' liability insurance in place.
-Compensation is paid out of this insurance policy.
+Compensation is paid by the insurer.

-Do I pay tax on work accident compensation?
+Will I have to pay tax on my compensation?

-No, generally speaking.
 Personal injury compensation is exempt from taxation in the UK.
-No tax is payable even if the amount is paid in installment.
+No tax is payable even if the amount is paid in instalments.

 However, you may earn a small amount of interest between the date that your claim is settled and the date you receive your compensation.
 Technically, this interest may be taxable.